Erimsaholut/OpenCV/README.md

 # OpenCV Examples

-This repository contains various examples and projects related to computer vision using OpenCV.
+**Please note that these examples are intended to provide a foundational understanding of OpenCV** This repository contains various examples and projects related to computer vision using OpenCV.

 ## Table of Contents